sm564b/computing_in_the_classroom/README.md

 If you have no experience using JupyterLab, there is a great 6 minute video explaining a bit about it here https://www.youtube.com/watch?v=A5YyoCKxEOU
 Of particular interest to first-time users will be from timestamp 4:40 onwards where the narrator explains how to execute code.

 **To summarise though**, all you need to do to execute code is click on the cell (block of code) and hit SHIFT + ENTER together.
+Functions are only initilaised once their cell has been run, so calls in later to uninitialised functions won't work.

 The easiest way to use the notebooks is to launch JupyterLab in your web browser ( please follow the instructions below).
 1. Download this repository (and unzip if necessary) or the individual files you wish to play around with